playarising/arising/docs/core/Quests.md

 mapping(uint256 => struct IQuests.Quest) quests
 ```

-Map to track all the quests.
+Map to track all the available quests.

 ### \_quests